3rd Battalion, 3rd Marines: Deployment and Operation Starlite (1965)

-In January 1965, the 2nd Battalion 1st Marines at Marine Corps Base Camp Pendleton, California deployed for a tour on Okinawa, Japan, where they were redesignated the 3rd Battalion, 3rd Marines.
-At the time the Marines of 3rd Battalion expected a typical 13-month deployment followed by a quick return to the United States.
-However the battalion found itself caught up in the initial deployment of Marine units to South Vietnam, and landed on 12 May 1965 along the Vietnamese coast south of Danang at Chu Lai.
-3rd Battalion's first major operation in the Vietnam War was Operation Starlite where they teamed up with units of the 7th Marines.
+In January 1965, the 2nd Battalion, 1st Marines at Marine Corps Base Camp Pendleton deployed for a tour on Okinawa, where they were redesignated the 3rd Battalion, 3rd Marines.
+At the time, the Marines of 3rd Battalion expected a typical 13-month deployment followed by a quick return to the United States.
+However, the battalion found itself caught up in the initial deployment of Marine units to South Vietnam, and landed on 12 May 1965 along the Vietnamese coast south of Danang at Chu Lai.
+3rd Battalion's first major operation in the Vietnam War was Operation Starlite, where they teamed up with units of the 7th Marines.
 Operation Starlite was aimed at destroying the 1st Viet Cong (VC) Regiment, which was preparing to attack Chu Lai from the Van Tuong peninsula.
 The fighting began on 18 August when the battalion conducted an amphibious landing just east of the VC positions.
-At first the attack was slowed by effective VC delaying tactics.
+At first, the attack was slowed by effective VC delaying tactics.
 However, 3rd Battalion eventually advanced to the outskirts of the village of An Cuong 2.
 While attempting to clear the village, India Company came under intense fire from VC defending the village.
-When one squad under Corporal Robert Emmett O'Malley was ambushed, O'Malley jumped into a VC trench and personally killed eight Viet Cong.
-Wounded three times, O'Malley refused to be evacuated until all his men were safe and later became the first Marine in the Vietnam War to be awarded the Medal of Honor.
+When one squad under Corporal Robert Emmett O'Malley was ambushed, O'Malley jumped into a VC trench and killed eight Viet Cong.
+Wounded three times, O'Malley refused to be evacuated until his men were safe, and later became the first Marine in the Vietnam War to be awarded the Medal of Honor.
 India Company then had to fight its way back to the rest of the battalion through other Viet Cong units still operating in the area.
 Around 1200, an H&S Company supply convoy bound for India Company was ambushed and a force sent to relieve them was also pinned down.
 The ordeal was covered by journalist Peter Arnett in his article "The Death of Supply Column 21".
-During the afternoon the situation was stabilized and the Viet Cong retreated that night, resulting in a tactical American victory.
-The United States had 52 marines killed in Starlite.
-India Company lost 14 dead, including the company commander, and 53 wounded out of a force of 177 marines.
+During the afternoon, the situation was stabilized and the Viet Cong retreated that night, resulting in a tactical American victory.
+The United States had 52 Marines killed in Starlite.
+India Company lost 14 dead, including the company commander, and 53 wounded out of a total of 177 Marines.
 Three Navy Crosses were awarded to Marines from the battalion for actions during Starlite, including the battalion commander Lieutenant Colonel Joseph Muir.